dwarvesf/playbook/engineering/ios.md

 - **Delegation:** _(one-to-one)_ Apple uses this a lot (some would say, too much).
 Use when you want to communicate stuff back e.g. from a modal view.
 - **Callback blocks:** _(one-to-one)_ Allow for a more loose coupling, while keeping related code sections close to each other.
 Also scales better than delegation when there are many senders.
-- **Notification Center:** _(one-to-many)_ Possibly the most common way for objects to emit “events” to multiple observers.
+- **Notification center:** _(one-to-many)_ Possibly the most common way for objects to emit “events” to multiple observers.
 Very loose coupling , notifications can even be observed globally without reference to the dispatching object.
 - **Key-Value Observing (KVO):** _(one-to-many)_ Does not require the observed object to explicitly “emit events” as long as it is _Key-Value Coding (KVC)_ compliant for the observed keys (properties).
 Usually not recommended due to its implicit nature and the cumbersome standard library API.
 - **Signals:** _(one-to-many)_ The centerpiece of [ReactiveCocoa][reactivecocoa-github], they allow chaining and combining to your heart's content, thereby offering a way out of "callback hell".